-An attorney filing a complaint, answer, or other pleading in a case that may be subject to pretrial proceedings before the Judicial Panel on Multidistrict Litigation, under the provisions of 28 U.S.C. § 1407, must submit in writing at the time of filing, or when the filing attorney becomes aware that the matter may be so subject, a description of the nature of the case and the titles and case numbers of all other related cases filed in this or any other jurisdiction.
+A party filing a complaint, answer, or other pleading in a case that may be subject to pretrial proceedings before the Judicial Panel on Multidistrict Litigation under 28 U.S.C. § 1407 must submit a written notice describing the nature of the case and the titles and case numbers of all related cases filed in this or any other jurisdiction.